DSWULHAS/dsml_git_demo/README.md

 # dsml_git_demo
- Demonstration of how to get started with Git
+ Demonstration of how to get started with Git, GitHUb, and Open Source contribution.